CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 * The DNS server product should have already proven itself in practice.
 * If enough trained personnel already exist for a given product and all functionality requirements are met, this DNS server product should be used.
 * There are DNS server products whose implementation differs from the standards to DNS (RFC 1034, 1035 etc.).
 It is planned to use different DNS server products to For example, to avoid software monocultures, this should only be done after a compatibility check.
-* If DNSSEC is used, care must be taken to ensure that this is supported by the DNS server product.
+* In case DNSSEC is used, care must be taken to ensure that this is supported by the DNS server product.
 * If the master files are edited manually, it should be tool-supported to check whether the zone file is syntactically correct.
 #### APP.3.6.M11 Sufficient size of DNS servers

 The hardware on which a DNS server is to be operated decisively influences the overall performance of the resulting system.
-It should also be considered how many requests a DNS server has to serve on average, whether it is a Resolving DNS server accepting recursive requests, or whether it is an Advertising DNS server that accepts only iterative requests and whether DNSSEC should be used.
+It should also be considered how many requests a DNS server needs to serve on average, whether it is a resolving DNS server accepting recursive requests, or whether it is an Advertising DNS server that accepts only iterative requests and whether DNSSEC should be used.
 For DNS servers, sufficient main memory is important, which prevents the server from having to swap out memory contents to the hard disk, thus increasing response times.
 When using DNSSEC, it is important to ensure that processor performance is increased accordingly to maintain adequate throughput for cryptographic operations.
 The selected capacities for main memory and processor performance must be checked in regular operation, since the actual required capacities can only be accurately determined here.

-In order to avoid that foreign processes influence the DNS server, only the DNS server should be operated on the hardware used.
+In order to avoid external processes influencing the DNS server, only the DNS server should be operated on the hardware used.
 To ward off distributed denial-of-service attacks, DNS servers should have broadband and robust network connectivity.

 #### APP.3.6.M12 Training of the persons responsible [Supervisor, Head IT]

-In order to administrate a DNS server correctly and securely, the responsible employees must be trained accordingly.
+In order to administer a DNS server correctly and securely, the responsible employees must be trained accordingly.
 Even small configuration errors can lead to safety-critical vulnerabilities.
 Particularly solid expertise is required when scheduling the use of DNS servers and restricting communication to legitimate subscribers.

 In addition to the aspects of general operating system security, the following points are important: